inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 [Read](../glossary#read-access), [Append](../glossary#append-access),
 [Write](../glossary#write-access) and [Control](../glossary#control-access),

-:::info A note about access to ACLs
+:::note A note about access to ACLs

 A Resource's or Container's ACL is only accessible to your app if the following are true: